-- Do not give out personal details such as your phone number or address and never invite service users into your home. - If you are already friends with a service user or their family then you should seek advice from your supervisor if this is causing difficulties in maintaining appropriate boundaries. - Do not spend time in isolated places alone with service users, where you cannot be observed by other service users and staff.
+- Do not give out personal details such as your phone number or address and never invite members into your home. - If you are already friends with a service user/club member or their family then you should seek advice from your supervisor if this is causing difficulties in maintaining appropriate boundaries. - Do not spend time in isolated places alone with service users, where you cannot be observed by other staff.
 If you have to be alone in a room with a child or vulnerable adult, the door of the room should be kept open and another member of staff informed. - Be sensitive about how you touch people, especially if you are providing personal care.
-If you need to touch a service user eg to meet their care needs or comfort them when distressed, always talk to them.
+If you need to touch a service user/club member eg to meet their care needs or comfort them when distressed, always talk to them.
 Tell them what you are doing and why.
-Ask them if it is OK. - Never make sexually suggestive remarks or jokes or engage in sexually provocative games. - If a service user behaves towards you in a sexually inappropriate way, ask them to stop, but don't tell them off and don't draw other people's attention to the behaviour.
-Always report the incident to the member of staff leading the session or a duty manager. - If you observe any adult behaving in a sexually inappropriate way towards a service user you must tell a manager and follow Markfield's policy and procedures for protecting children and vulnerable adults. - Staff should never request that any service user becomes their 'friend' on 'Facebook' or other social networking sites.
+Ask them if it is OK. - Never make sexually suggestive remarks or jokes or engage in sexually provocative games. - It is important to maintain appropriate boundaries within our practice.
+For example, if a young person or adult service user asks you to give them a hug you should use a 'side' hug (ie. putting one arm round the shoulder) rather than a full hug. - If a service user/member behaves towards you in a sexually inappropriate way, ask them to stop, but don't tell them off and don't draw other people's attention to the behaviour.
+Always report the incident to the member of staff leading the session or a duty manager. - If you observe any adult behaving in a sexually inappropriate way towards a service user/member you must tell a manager and follow Markfield's policy and procedures for protecting children and vulnerable adults. - Staff should never request that any service user becomes their 'friend' on Facebook or other social networking sites.
 Staff should decline any invitation from a service user to become their online friend.